mdeweerd/zha-toolkit/README.md

 ```

 You're free to reuse the parameters already available for the other
 commands.
-If you add your own you'll need to parse them yourself from
+If you add your own, you'll need to parse them yourself from
 `service.data`.
-You can checkout `utils.py/extractParams` to look for
+You can check out `utils.py/extractParams` to look for
 ideas, and you can examine the other methods to see how you can use ZHA.

 This is a powerful tool to develop your own custom tool, and propose it for
-inclusion in the zha-toolkit when it's ready and of potential use to
+inclusion in the `zha-toolkit` when it's ready and of potential use to
 others.

 ## Manufacturers